McNepp/QApplicationContext/README.md

     context -> registerService<RestPropFetcher,QNetworkAccessManager>("berlinWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10382"}});

+## Externalized Configuration

+In the above example, we were configuring the Url with a String-literal in the code.
+This is less than optimal, as we usually want to be able to change such configuration-values without re-compiling the program.
+This is made possible with so-called *placeholders* in the configured values:
+A placeholder embedded in `${   }` will be resolved by the QApplicationContext using Qt's `QSettings` class.
+You simply register one or more instances of `QSettings` with the context, using `QApplicationContext::registerObject()`.
+This is what it looks like if you out-source the "url" configuration-value into an external configuration-file:

+    context -> registerObject(new QSettings{"application.ini", QSettings::IniFormat, context});

+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("hamburgWeather", {{"url", "${hamburgWeatherUrl}"}});
+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("berlinWeather", {{"url", "${hamburgBerlinUrl}"}});

+You could even improve on this by re-factoring the common part of the Url into its own configuration-value:

+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("hamburgWeather", {{"url", "${weatherUrl}${hamburgStationId}"}});
+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("berlinWeather", {{"url", "${weatherUrl}${berlinStationId}"}});

+**Note:** Every property supplied to `QApplicationContext::registerService()` will be considered a potential Q_PROPERTY of the target-service. `QApplicationContext::publish()` will fail if no such property can be found.
+However, if you prefix the property-key with a dot, it will be considered a *private property*.
+It will still be resolved via QSettings, but no attempt will be made to access a matching Q_PROPERTY.
+Such *private properties* may be passed to a `QApplicationContextPostProcessor` (see below).

 ## Managed Services vs. Un-managed Objects

 The function `QApplicationContext::registerService()` that was shown in the preceeding example results in the creation of a `managed service`.